-void updateCo orrelationTimestamp (Object mediaObject, CorrelationTimestamp correlationTimestamp) Description Updates the correlation timestamp for the media object, which relates the media object's timeline to the timeline used by the MediaSynchroniser API.
-A correlation timestamp should be updated as often as necessary if the correlation of the timelines changes, e.g. due to drift or discontinuity event of one timeline.
-If the correlation timestamp is null or has an invalid format then this call shall be ignored and an error shall be dispatched with error code 5.
+Description Updates the correlation timestamp for the media object, which relates the media object's timeline to the timeline used by the MediaSynchroniser API.
+A correlation timestamp should be updated as often as necessary if the correlation of the timelines changes, e.g. due to drift or discontinuity event of one timeline If the correlation timestamp is null or has an invalid format then this call shall be ignored and an error shall be dispatched with error code 5.
 When an updated correlation timestamp is set for a media object which would change the temporal relative presentation of the media objects, the terminal shall adapt to this.
-Example mechanisms for achieving this gracefully can be found in clause C.3 of DVB Bluebook A167ETSI TS 103 286-2 [47].
+Example mechanisms for achieving this gracefully can be found in clause C.3 of ETSI TS 103 286-2 [47].
 If the change to the correlation timestamp would cause the terminal to run out of buffer space or be unable to present the media sufficiently early then an error shall be dispatched with error code 1 or 11 as appropriate.
 If the change to the correlation timestamp would cause the terminal to be able to achieve synchronized presentation of this media object when previously it could not, then an onSyncNowAchievable event shall be generated for the MediaSynchroniser object (see clause 8.2.3.2.3).
-If the media object either is not already added to the MediaSynchroniser or is the master media object, then this call shall be ignored and an error event dispatched with error code 8.
-If the MediaSynchroniser is not initialized, or is in a permanent error state, then this call shall be ignored and an error event dispatched. with error code 7 or 13 (according to the definition of the error codes).
-Arguments mediaObject The media object for which the correlation timestamp shall be set. correlationTimestamp The correlation timestamp to be used with this media object.
+If the media object either is not already added to the ${\tt MediaSynchroniser}$ or is the master media object, then this call shall be ignored and an error event dispatched with error code 8.
+If the MediaSynchroniser is not initialized, or is in a permanent error state, then this call shall be ignored and an error event dispatched with error code 7 or 13 (according to the definition of the error codes) Arguments The media object for which the correlation timestamp shall be correlationTimestamp The correlation timestamp to be used with this media object.

+void enableInterDeviceSync (function callback)

+definition of the error codes) mediaObject

+Arguments

-| Description | Enables inter device synchronization of a master terminal or slave terminal.
+Description Enables inter device synchronization of a master terminal or slave terminal.
 If it is already enabled then this call shall be ignored.

-| If the MediaSynchroniser was initialized using the initMediaSynchroniser() method then the terminal become a master terminal as defined in clause 13.3.3.

-| If the MediaSynchroniser was initialized using the initSlaveMediaSynchroniser() method then the terminal become a slave terminal as defined in clause 13.3.5.

-| The callback method shall be called when the endpoints are operable.

-| The nrofSlaves property can be used to poll for the number of connected slave terminals or companion applications.

-| If the MediaSynchroniser is not initialized, or is in a permanent error state, then this call shall be ignored and an error event dispatched with error code 7 or 13 (according to the definition of the error codes).
+If the MediaSynchroniser was initialized using the initMediaSynchroniser() method then the terminal become a master terminal as defined in clause 13.3.3.
+If the MediaSynchroniser was initialized using the initSlaveMediaSynchroniser() method then the terminal become a slave terminal as defined in clause 13.3.5.
+The callback method shall be called when the endpoints are operable.
+The nrofslaves property can be used to poll for the number of connected slave terminals or companion applications.
+If the MediaSynchroniser is not initialized, or is in a permanent error state, then this call shall be ignored and an error event dispatched with error code 7 or 13 (according to the definition of the error codes).
+Arguments callback Optional callback function.